Skip to Content

 Raises Approved For Santa Barbara County In-Home Caregivers

-Caregivers represented by United Domestic Workers have been campaigning for these raises for about 15 years in California.
+In-home caregivers represented by United Domestic Workers campaigned for these raises in California for the past 15 years.

-I.H.S.S. caregivers provide invaluable support to seniors and people of all ages with disabilities.
-Local caregivers publicly expressed their gratitude for the county supervisors’ approval at last week’s meeting.
+I.H.S.S. caregivers provide invaluable support to seniors and people with disabilities.

 Those numbers are expected to grow past 30% by 2060.

-An estimated 30% of California’s population serves as unpaid family caregivers for aging adults or relatives with disabilities, adding stress that can lead to declining health themselves.
+An estimated 30% of Californians serve as unpaid family caregivers for aging or disabled relatives.

 The Latest Breaking News, Weather Alerts, Sports and More Anytime On Our Mobile Apps.
 Keep Up With The Latest Articles by Signing Up for the News Channel 3-12 Newsletter.